laktek/punch/README.md

 ### Wait, There's more...

-* Content can be fetched from any data source (eg. SQL databases, key-value stores or REST APIs).
+* Use any data source for content (eg. SQL databases, key-value stores or REST APIs).
 * Don't like Mustache?
 Switch to a different template engine of your choice.
-* Write helpers to spice up the templates.
+* Write helpers to add interesting behaviour.
 * Add custom content parsers, pre-compilers, minifiers and publishers.
 * Add hooks to run after generating a page or site.
-* Define your own caching strategy.
+* Define your own publishing strategy.

 ### Getting Started

-* You will need to download and install Node.js. http://nodejs.org/#download
+* Download and install Node.js. http://nodejs.org/#download

 * To install Punch, run `npm install -g punch`